hjfitz/rich-text-input/README.md

 * Convert to markdown and download
 * handle new lines (multiple inputs)
 * handle markdown prefixes (eg, '# ' makes a header)
+* Click on a certain place to move